Rebecca Roiphe

 Profile

-Rebecca Roiphe studies lawyers’ ethics and the history of the legal profession, focusing on the interaction between lawyers’ work and the rhetoric or ideals of professionalism.
+Rebecca Roiphe is a leading voice in criminal law and ethics.
+She writes both scholarly and popular pieces on the legal profession, prosecutors, and criminal justice.
 She recently completed her service as New York Law School’s Co-Dean for Faculty Scholarship.

 Prior to joining NYLS, Professor Roiphe worked as a Manhattan prosecutor.
 She also served as a law clerk for The Honorable Bruce Selya, U.S. Court of Appeals for the First Circuit.
 She draws on her professional experiences and her training as a historian in her writing.
 Her scholarship emphasizes the important, mediating role prosecutors play in American democracy and examines the country’s tradition of prosecutorial independence, particularly with regard to the President’s power to control the Department of Justice.